 You should take all reasonable steps to ensure that someone going through a transition, wherever they may be on that journey, does not experience discrimination or harassment.

-It may be lawful to exclude a trans person from a single sex space, provided that it is a 'proportionate means of achieving a legitimate aim'.
+It is lawful to exclude a trans person from a single sex space, but they should still have access to a suitable alternative facility.

 Those with 'gender critical' views are entitled to hold and express their views, provided that, in doing so, they do not discriminate or harass a trans person.